susi95/Dokumentation/Readme.md

 #
 $ man ..                                                - shows more about a command
 #
-$ free -f						- display RAM
+$ free -m						- display RAM
 #